bitsteller/tabla/README.md

 * Announcements to all participants: Messages that are relevant for all conference participants.
 For example information about lunch/dinner, how to get to the conference, welcoming participants in the beginning and thank for coming in the end of the conference.
 * Announcements to participants of one (or several) sessions: Messages relevant only to those interested in a given session.
 For example a note that the room for the session has changed, a speaker/chair has been changed, if the session is delayed etc.

-The following fields have to be specified in an announcement:
+The following fields *have* to be specified in an announcement:

-* `title`: Very short summary (max 5 words), for example: `Room change` or `Welcome to the conference`.
+* `title`: Very short summary (max 5 words), for example: `"Room change"` or `"Welcome to the conference"`.
 May only contain text.
-* `message`: The message, for example: `The room for this session has been changed to K3` or `The conference takes place at Campus Norrköping, Kåkenhus. <a href='https://goo.gl/maps/EbkRe6VmQvPETpez9'>Map</a>`.
+* `message`: The message, for example: `"The room for this session has been changed to K3` or `The conference takes place at Campus Norrköping, Kåkenhus. <a href='https://goo.gl/maps/EbkRe6VmQvPETpez9'>Map</a>"`.
 You can use HTML tags for formatting, but avoid pictures in announcements considering sessions.
 * `considersSessions`: The list of session numbers (as quoted string) for which the announcement is relevant, for example `["1","5"]`
 * `considersAll`: If this announcement should be shown to all participants, `true` or `false`.

-If `considersAll: true` you may also specify
+If `considersAll: true` you *may* also specify:

 * `startTime`: Don't show the announcement before this time
 * `endTime`: Don't show the announcement after this time

-These times are speicifed as a list of integers `[YYYY,MM,DD,HH,mm]` in *UTC time*!
+These times are specified as a list of integers `[YYYY,MM,DD,HH,mm]` in *UTC time*!
 For example `[2019, 6, 17, 8, 0]` corresponds to 17 June 2019 8:00 UTC (which is 10:00 CEST).

 Below is an example of an `announcement.json` file with one announcement: